Commonwealth vs State

 What is the difference between Commonwealth and State?

 The words commonwealth and state are similar and merely reflect the fact of an organized political unit.
-However, the fact that four states still proudly call themselves commonwealths in US, reflects their deep rooted love for the nomenclature that their founding fathers chose for the political unit.
+However, the fact that four states still proudly call themselves commonwealths in the US reflects their deep rooted love for the nomenclature that their founding fathers chose for the political unit.
 For all practical purposes, there is no difference in structure and self government between these commonwealths and other states of the country.

 • State is a small political territory that adds up to make a federation as in the US.